hotwired-laravel/turbo-laravel/README.md

 MIX_PUSHER_USE_SSL=false
 ```

-These settings are assuming you're using the [Laravel WebSockets](https://github.com/beyondcode/laravel-websockets) package locally.
+These settings are assuming you're using the [Laravel WebSockets](https://github.com/beyondcode/laravel-websockets) package.
 Check out the [resources/js/echo.js](resources/js/echo.js) for the suggested dotenv credentials you need.
-You can also set up [Pusher](https://pusher.com/), if you want to.
+You can also set up [Pusher](https://pusher.com/) instead of the Laravel WebSockets package, if you want to.

-With that out of the way, you can broadcast changes from your models using WebSockets for each "created", "updated", or "deleted" events, like so:
+With that out of the way, you can broadcast changes from your models using WebSockets by attaching a specific event to the "created", "updated", or "deleted" events on the model, like so:

 ```php
 use Tonysm\TurboLaravel\Events\TurboStreamModelCreated;